ProvableHQ/leo/docs/rfc/003-imports-stabilization.md

 ## Recursive Dependencies

 This improvement introduces recursive dependencies.
-To solve this case preemptively Leo CLI needs to check dependency tree and throw an error when recursive dependency is met.
-We suggest implementing simple dependency tree checking while fetching imports - if imported dependency is met on higher level - abort the execution.
+To solve this case preemptively Leo CLI needs to check the dependency tree and throw an error when a recursive dependency is met.
+We suggest implementing simple dependency tree checking while fetching imports - if imported dependency is met on a higher level - abort the execution.

 Later this solution can be improved by building a lock file containing all the information on program dependencies, and the file itself will have enough data